 Rising 6th and 7th Grades

-Wildlife Ecology: Oh Deer! – waiting list closed
+Wildlife Ecology: Oh Deer! – available

 Congratulations!
 You have been asked to serve as the assistant to the mayor in a small town in Tennessee, and the mayor has just informed you of your first assignment.
 Your task is to work with a variety of stakeholders to determine how best to control a deer population that is growing exponentially and is negatively impacting the city.
 The deer are eating citizens’ landscaping and increasing citizens’ exposure to the dangerous bacteria that cause Lyme Disease.
 In this course you will combine math and science to develop a solution to solve the growing deer problem.
 You will be challenged with developing your understanding of biology and linear modeling in order to develop this solution.
 To complicate matters as you work towards an acceptable result, you will have to consider the problem and solution through multiple lenses, including environmentalists and animal activists.
 Can you develop a solution that appeases everyone and is justifiable based on research?
 Oh deer, you have quite a challenge!